frconor-ebook/meditations/_posts/2025-06-09-the-infinite-love-of-god.md

 "The adolescent apostle, who felt a deep and firm affection for Jesus, because he loved Christ with all the purity and tenderness of a heart that had never been corrupted, exclaimed, 'It is the Lord!'
 Simon Peter, hearing him say that it was the Lord, girded up his fisherman\'s coat, and sprang into the sea (John 21:7).

 "Peter personifies faith.
 Full of marvelous daring, he leaps into the sea.
-With a love like John\'s and a faith like Peter\'s, what is there that can stop us?"
-(J. Escrivá, *Friends of God*, Points 265-266).
+With a love like John\'s and a faith like Peter\'s, what is there that can stop us?" (*ibid*.).

 "It is the Lord!"
 This cry has to rise from our hearts too, in the middle of our work, when we are ill, in all our dealings with the people who share our lives.